strogo/leprechaun/README.md

 ==========

 Plugable storage backends for Django

-This is just the extracted storage app from Mayan (http://github.com/rosarior/mayan)
+This is just the extracted storage app from Mayan (http://github.com/rosarior/mayan) with some minor changes, for now.

 Requirements